caiojardim/recipe-app/README.md

-# This is as Recepi Application
+# This is as Recipe Application

 <h2>
   This application was created to improve my React knowledge, using Vite.